clulab/eidos/README.md

 ### ExtractAndExport

-If the texts to be processed can be placed into one or more files, especially if the files are located in the current directory and end with ".txt", then the `ExtractAndExport` app is particularly handy.
-The actual location of the files and extension, along with several other parameters, are actually specified in a configuration file, `reference.conf`, which can be edited.
-(Other apps from the section below allow command line specification of more of the values.)
+If the texts to be processed can be placed into one or more files, especially if the files are located in the current directory and end with `.txt`, then the `ExtractAndExport` app is particularly handy.
+The expected location of the files, the extension, and several other parameters are actually specified in a configuration file, `reference.conf`, which can be edited.
+(Other apps from the section below allow command line specification of more of the parameters.)
 However, if default values are satisfactory, one command will process the *.txt files into *.txt.jsonld, *.txt.mitre.tsv, and *.txt.serialized with output in corresponding formats.